Livingston Robotics Club

-Livingston Robotics Club (LRC) is a robotics club in Livingston, New Jersey, that provides a community network to introduce Livingston area youth to robotics design and real-life science research, consistent with the vision of FIRST (For Inspiration and Recognition of Science and Technology).
-LRC is known for its member teams as winners at state, national, and international FIRST LEGO League (FLL) competitions.
+Livingston Robotics Club (LRC) is a robotics club in Livingston, New Jersey, US, that provides a community network to introduce Livingston area youth to robotics design and real-life science research, consistent with the concept of FIRST (For Inspiration and Recognition of Science and Technology).
+LRC member teams have won state, national, and international FIRST LEGO League (FLL) competitions.

 History

 The initiative to form a robotics club in Livingston was conceived when a team called Landroids was formed in 2007 to compete in FIRST LEGO League.
 LRC was formed with one team during 2007-2008 seasons.
 With Landroids' success in that season, LRC gained wider recognition especially in the local community.
 It later became a member of Healthy Community Healthy Youth Initiative of Livingston – a non-profit community organization with a goal to enhance the lives of children in Livingston – in order to promote its expansion and to become eligible to receive corporate sponsorships.